In the UK and Ireland alone, over 6,000 people died by suicide in 2018.*

 - Giving them time to share their thoughts and feelings when they’re comfortable, even if you’re anxious to hear their answers.

 - Taking them seriously.
 Avoid minimising someone’s problems or trying to convince them their mental health problems aren’t that bad, as this may increase feelings of guilt and hopelessness even further.
-It’s best to assume that they are telling the truth about feeling suicidal.

 - Listening without judgement.
 It’s important not to blame the person for how they are feeling, even if you feel shocked, upset or frightened by their words.